helios-network/helios-core/docs/docs/nodes/interact-node.md

 ## Option 1: Using the CLI

-You can use the `injectived` CLI to interact with a node.
+You can use the `heliades` CLI to interact with a node.
 If you are interacting with a node in your local private network, make sure the node is running in the terminal before you use the CLI.

-For more details on how to use `injectived`, go to [Using `injectived`](../develop/tools/heliades/02_using.md).
+For more details on how to use `heliades`, go to [Using `heliades`](../develop/tools/heliades/02_using.md).

 ## Option 2: Using gRPC